 To the untrained eye, a carpenter ant and a termite are hard to tell apart.
-After all, they’re both oblong in shape, have a dark color and have four wings.
+After all, they’re both oblong in shape, have a dark color, and have four wings.
 They both also damage wood.
-But there are some major differences between the two pests.
+However, there are some major differences between the two pests.

 The main difference is that termites eat wood, while carpenter ants prefer to nest in it, carving out (excavating) spaces in moist wood for their nesting galleries.

 Here are several other differences between termites and carpenter ants: